Date: Tue, 13 Apr 1999

 the fulcrum of that crucial benightedness is, yes, The Commodity, a

-.
-Insofar as the poem has yielded to commodification, I guess it
+making.
+Insofar as the poem has yielded to commodification, I guess

 would in theory best point back to the constraints of class by